nhoizey/images-responsiver/docs/index.md

 Responsive images are difficult to implement, but they're **required to provide a good performance to Web users**.

-## A Node.js library to ease responvive images
+## A Node.js library to ease responsive images

 Images Responsiver transforms plain, simple `<img src="…">` HTML tags into better responsive images syntax with `srcset` and `sizes` attributes.